jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_iii.rst

 * :ref:`what you can do with dictionaries<dictionaries>`
 * :ref:`what you can do with classes<what is a class?>`

-:ref:`Would you like to use one of the class methods with the calculator?<calculator 8>`
+:ref:`Would you like to use one of the class methods with the calculator?<how to make a calculator 8>`

 -----